-This approach seems a little “old school” because it is.
-But it’s an important part of keeping Boomers engaged and educated about their benefits, which can deliver better plan participation and more satisfaction with a benefits plan.
+This approach is an important part of keeping Boomers engaged and educated about their benefits, which can deliver better plan participation and more satisfaction with a benefits plan.

 For more information on benefits and engagement, download DataPath’s free whitepaper “Effective Benefits Strategies for a Multi-generational Workforce.”